 The firms offering sophomore internships are often large, recognizable brand name corporations spanning various high-powered industries like investment banking, management consulting, law, technology, and more.
 Competition is fierce for the limited sophomore spots available.
 Successful candidates demonstrate maturity, polish, and workplace readiness beyond their young age and academic standing.

-Now, once you manage to land a coveted sophomore intern offer, take a very close look at the fine print.
+Now, once you manage to land a coveted sophomore internship offer, take a very close look at the fine print.
 Over the years, many of the most selective companies have realized just how valuable this young talent pool is.
 As savvy investors in rising stars, they now want a two-year commitment from sophomore interns at the time of signing.
 This means giving up both sophomore and junior summer internships to the same organization, which essentially guarantees a full-time job offer post-graduation.

 While two-year commitments are becoming more common, there still also exist firms that require only the one sophomore summer obligation.
 In those situations, a student who has secured a 2025 summer sophomore intern role will then need to pivot focus and recruit again for 2026 summer junior openings in the first half of 2025.
 This presents demanding, yet potentially rewarding, internship musical chairs to navigate.